ACDguide/Governance/Governance/publish/publish-procedure.md

 Step 2: Metadata
 ^^^
 Metadata includes any information on the data itself.
-In a published record the metadata is usually available as a record abstract and inside the files (if using a self-describing format as netCDF) or by auxiliary metadata files.
+In a published record the metadata is usually available as a record abstract and inside the files (if using a self-describing format such as netCDF) or by auxiliary metadata files.
 Ideally all this combined information should allow someone to reproduce the data from scratch (see [Provenance](../concepts/provenance)).
 ```